 Target Canada was brought down by terrible customer service, lack of product selection, bad presentation, poor inventory management and pricing that didn’t meet the value proposition customers were expecting.
 These were all under the control and influence of management.
 Walmart didn’t have to do anything but continue believing in its successful merchandising model that protects its strong presence in the Canadian marketplace.

-What big retail competitors can learn from Target Canada’s demise is that you can’t simply copy a successful model into a new and unique marketplace.
+Target Canada’s demise simply says that you can’t copy a successful model into a new and unique marketplace.
 Yes, Canada is unique.
 Even the various Provinces have their own characteristics and market niche.
-Quebec has style and is willing to pay extra for something different and more upscale, where as in Ontario, value is king.
+Quebec has style and is willing to pay extra for something different and more upscale, whereas in Ontario, value is king.

 The family-friendly model implored by Walmart is a proven winning formula around the world.
 By drawing in parents with their kids, it allows for a wider surveillance of the products for sale.
 Placing age specific products in direct opposite corners of the floor, it allows for an opening in the middle floor for the higher priced products and ‘essentials’ to be sold, which is what keeps your company afloat and able to meet a bottom line that will keep you in competition with the likes of Walmart.

 Perhaps Target Canada didn’t understand the Canadian market or the Canadian market didn’t see Target as a serious alternative to Walmart.
-Whatever the reason, over-worked and under-paid employees have been left to pick up the slack for poor executive decision making.
-Clean up on isles 1, 2, 3, 4,…
+Whatever the reason, overworked and under-paid employees have been left to pick up the slack for poor executive decision making.